alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 ---
-title: (p2 (Why? :Lisp))
+title: Let programming languages be terse
-description: Exploring lisp's terseness; or, the merits of computer slang.
+description: The merits of standardized computer slang.
-draft: true
 ---

-In my [last essay](/lisp-simple), I explored why I've enjoyed learning Lisp: the realization that its seemingly excessive parenthesis and unusual operator placements are features, not bugs, of the language.
-They establish a uniform, treelike syntax that makes it easy to build on top of the language with macros.

-There's one more contention, however, that programmers usually have with Lisp which I've yet to address: why is the code so terse?

-### (def terse)

 When I hear the word "terse", I tend to associate it with a negative meaning.
-With programming, for example, I think of code that's not only heavily abbreviated, but hard to understand.
+With programming, specifically, I think of code that's not only heavily abbreviated, but hard to understand.

 The definition of terse, however, reads positively: